OlivierCodol/MotorNet/README.md

 [plotor](https://github.com/OlivierCodol/MotorNet/blob/master/motornet/plotor.py) module.

-If you are running the current PyPI release (version0.1.5), which relies on TensorFlow, the requirements are as follow.
+If you are running the current PyPI release (version 0.1.5), which relies on TensorFlow, the requirements are as follow.

 - [TensorFlow](https://www.tensorflow.org/): MotorNet is first and foremost built on TensorFlow.
 However, the standard TensorFlow toolbox is not compatible with recent Apple machines equipped with M1 silicon chips, and users must rely on